 St. Mark’s is an Episcopal congregation.
 The word “Episcopal” comes from the Greek word for “bishop,” and so we are the church of bishops.
-Our denomination is organized in Dioceses which each has a diocesan bishop.
+Our denomination is organized in Dioceses, where each has a diocesan bishop.
 We also have a suffragan (or “helping”) bishop here in the Diocese of Massachusetts.

 The Church of England (also known as the “Anglican Church”) was founded on the premise of being a via media or “middle way.”
 It is both Protestant and Catholic.
 We have both conservative and progressive members in our congregation.
-We seek in almost all areas to find a middle ground, so that when we are faced with an either /or scenario to say “Yes.”
-That runs the gamut but here it means even that we have Red Sox and Yankee fans (although this is the Boston area and there are way more Sox fans)!
+We seek, in almost all areas, to find a middle ground.

-In addition there are three bases of authority for us: scripture, tradition and reason.
-This approach, known by many as the three-legged stool, simply means that we hold scripture–God’s Word–in relation to both the tradition handed down by our forebears and our own God given capacity to reason.
+In addition, we have three bases of authority: scripture, tradition and reason.
+Known by many as the three-legged stool, this approach simply means that we hold scripture–God’s Word–in relation to both the tradition handed down by our forebears and our own God-given capacity to reason.
 While many churches determine authority only through scripture or in the teachings of the church, we see this larger approach as an opportunity for the Holy Spirit to move in and among us through the Bible, our history and our intellect.

 Finally, and most importantly, this is a church for questions.
-Because we believe God gave us reason, that means sometimes putting together an understanding of faith is hard.
-We recognize that doubt isn’t the opposite of faith, rather fear is.
-So we strive to be open to questions, seeking together and asking the Spirit to guide us in to all truth.
+We believe God gave us reason, which means that sometimes putting together an understanding of faith is hard.
+We recognize that doubt isn’t the opposite of faith; rather fear is.
+So we strive to be open to questions, seeking together and asking the Spirit to guide us in to truth.